Lim Guohao, Published in TODAY‘s Voices Column

 Pre-schools are often misinterpreted as “day care” or even “babysitting”.

-I, too, had this misconception until I went on internship and had the opportunity to talk to pre-school teachers and gain more insight into the pre-school environment.
+I, too, had this misconception until I had the opportunity to talk to pre-school teachers and gain more insight into the pre-school environment.

 One teacher told me she works from 8.30am to around 6pm each day.